tioxii/portfolio/README.md

 # Portfolio
-This repository consists of projects I have done so far.
+This repository consists of projects I have done during my time at the University or during my free time.

 ## Battleships
 This a project a did during my first semester at University.
 The task was to do a project in C and apply everything we learned so far.
 This could have been anything.
 I decided to implement Battleships by using SDL2.